jatZama/jatZama/README.md

 ## Hi there 👋

-I am working now at Zama as a smart contract programmer.
+I am working at Zama as a smart contract programmer.

 My personal Github account is  **[jat9292](https://github.com/jat9292)** 🐧